 - Next, pay attention to three things you can hear in the background.
 Do you notice any birds chirping outside your window?
 How about traffic on your street?
 Can you hear your AC humming?

 - Notice two things you can smell.
-Don’t be afraid to filter out unpleasant smells as they can make you more aware of things around you.
+Don’t filter out unpleasant smells as they can make you more aware of things around you.

 - Lastly, focus on one thing you can taste right now.
 This can be a drink, a piece of gum or the current taste in your mouth.